-Elizabeth Takahashi Barth, Chair
+Elizabeth Takahashi Barth, President

 Born in Japan, Elizabeth moved to Portland when she was four and has been a Portlander ever since.
 Honoring her love of southeast Portland, she recently put down roots on the border of Happy Valley with her husband and two dogs.
 Elizabeth works for the Multnomah County Health Department as the Healthy Worksites/Healthy Communities Coordinator where she helps organizations adopt practices, policies, and strategies that support a culture of wellness.
 She has also worked for the Immigrant and Refugee Community Organization and ODS Companies (now MODA Health).
 She is a member of the Asian and Pacific American Network of Oregon and has spent many nights serving Japanese meals at her parents’ Lents neighborhood restaurant, The Takahashi Japanese Restaurant.
 Knowing where food comes from and the cultural, familial, social, and physical nourishment that comes from growing, cooking, and enjoying it has been influential to Elizabeth.
 She is honored to serve the Farm as a board member.

-Jennifer Dynes, Vice Chair
+Jennifer Dynes, Vice President

 A longtime resident of the Lents neighborhood, Jen spent many past years participating in Zenger’s programs.
 She raises two wonderful kids, now teens, in connection with the farm.
 Jen has a master’s degree in art and creative writing.
 She is a filmmaker, a farm natural and a Dobro slide guitar musician.
 Jen envisions a future for Zenger where the farm programs to continue to grow into the very fabric of the neighborhood, a place where the current children learning at Zenger will someday bring their own grandchildren.
 She is excited about the nationally acclaimed work of Zenger Farm and the urban farming legacy it brings to all of the people of Portland.